bcm-uga/hadaca3/phase-0-smoothie/bundle/overview.md

 ### Quick start guide

-1. Review the challenge goals to understand the objectives.
+1. Review the _Aim of the challenge_ tab to understand the objectives.
-2. Follow the step-by-step instructions in the "How do I start?" tab to make your first submission.
+2. Follow the step-by-step instructions in the _How do I start?_ tab to make your first submission.
-3. Experiment with your code to improve performance.
+3. Now you are ready to improve performance with your own code.

 Enjoy the challenge!